Disclosure: When you make a purchase through our links, we may receive a commission.

 An excellent lubricant for this purpose is a water-based bike chain lubricant, as it not only lubricates the chain but also prevents it from rusting.
 You should invest in a lubricant that prevents rust and corrosion on your bike chain to extend its life.

-Is expensive Bike Chain Lubes worth purchasing?
+Are expensive Bike Chain Lubes worth purchasing?

 A good bicycle chain lubricant gets into your chain’s links to lubricate them and stays there afterward.
 A new generation of bike chain lubes includes clever additives that enable them to coat metal surfaces without attracting any crud.